 "So...which alcohol markers should I buy?"

 Well, it all depends on your budget.
 You can get alcohol markers very cheap (from dollar stores like Action) or very pricy (Copic markers) and everything in between.
 With the price difference comes the difference in quality.
 Copic markers are lo-ve-ly to work with, but are a true investment with €5 to €8 euro per marker.
-I bought dollar-store markers to test them and ended up giving most of them to my 10-year old niece (I think that’s saying enough ;-). *Update 2021 Personally I prefer working with Ohuhu markers and the Winsor&Newton Promarkers.
-Here you can find an extended blog reviewing and comparing several brands of markers!
+I bought dollar-store markers to test them and ended up giving most of them to my 10-year old niece (I think that’s saying enough ;-).
+Personally I prefer working with Winsor & Newton Promarkers and Ohuhu.
+I wrote an extended blog reviewing and comparing several brands of markers!

 Do you want to learn how to work with alcohol markers?
-Cool!
-In fact, I've created two online courses for this.
+I've created two online courses for you.
 'Illustrative Portraits' and 'Illustrative Characters'.
-In these courses I will show you how to work with alcohol markers and how to draw people.
-I will release the English version of these courses soon.
+In these courses I will show you how to work with alcohol markers and how to draw people!

 Anything else you wanna know about the alcohol markers?
 Let me know in the comments below or send me a message via Instagram.